Top 10 Highest Mountains in Nepal

 Brief climbing history of Lhotse

 The summit of Lhotse remained unnoticed until the ascent of Everest.
-The first successful ascent to Lhotse was on the 18th of May 1956 by two Swiss climbers Ernst Reiss and Fritz Luchsinger.
-After that, many climbers attempt of climbing Lhotse from diverse routes.
+The first successful ascent to Lhotse was on the 18th of May 1956 by two Swiss climbers, Ernst Reiss and Fritz Luchsinger.
+After that, many climbers attempt to climb Lhotse from diverse routes.

 Elevation: 8,463m/27,766ft